 An AA filter can be quite handy when you want to reduce moire patterns wherein it softens the image by causing a slight blur.
-This camera does not have an AA filter and thus produces images that are sharp and have a greater depth when it comes to finer details.
+But the Pentax K1 does not have an AA filter and thus produces images that are sharp and have a greater depth when it comes to finer details.

 However, it simulates the effect of the AA filter by using the sensor shift feature to cause blur in the exposure while capturing the image.